predictry/fisher/README.md

     gradle deployToServer

 This command will override fisher application in live deployment server which is accessible through `fisher.predictry.com`.
+To run this command, you need to create `gradle.properties` that contains `sshTargetUser`, `sshTargetPassword`, `sshTargetIP` and `sshTargetLocation`.
+These properties contains the directory in target server in which the locally tested artifact will be copied into it.

 ## API